a00908270/masterthesis/thesis.md

 #### Minikube

 Minikube is a tool to run a single-node Kubernetes cluster locally on computers supporting various virtual machine drivers.
+TODO Source

 ### Docker Swarm